Baqend/guide/src/topics/speed-kit/push.md

 ## Default Configuration

-Usually, the push technology of Baqend can be used immediately with Speed Kit after configurating the setup.
+With the default configuration, push notifications are available in Speed Kit from the start.
+As described below, however, you need to request a user's permissions first in order to subscribe to push notifications.

 ### Web Push Prompts